Foot Injury Claim Compensation Amounts Calculator

-This medical expert will produce a report describing the foot injuries you have suffered and giving an opinion as to what the future holds for your recovery.
+This medical expert will produce a medico-legal report describing the foot injuries you have suffered and giving an opinion as to what the future holds for your recovery.

 Examples of compensation amounts for a foot injury claim

-The amount of compensation for pain and suffering for various types of foot injury claim in 2010, include:
+The amount of compensation for pain and suffering for various types of foot injury claim in 2023, include:

-2. More serious fractures and injured tendons
+More serious fractures and injured tendons compensation settlements

 In the most serious of foot injury claims – amputation of part of the foot, the whole of the foot or both feet might be necessary.
-This type of foot injury claim is likely to receive settlement monies of : £53,000 - £129,000
+This type of foot injury claim is likely to receive settlement monies of £42,000 – £201,500.

-Summary of UK foot injury claim compensation amounts
+Summary of foot injury claim compensation amounts